glasgowneuro/attys-ep/README.md

 * "qmake -tp vc" and then re-target the project twice (right click on attys_scope in the Solutions Explorer -> Retarget Projects)
 * Open the .sln file
 * Build attys-ep
-* go to the "debug" subdirectory
+* go to the "release" subdirectory
+* copy qwt.dll into it
-* run "windeployqt attys-ep.exe" which copies all the DLLs into this directory which are needed to run the app
+* run "windeployqt attys-ep.exe qwt.dll" which copies all the DLLs into this directory which are needed to run the app
 * Build the msi installer which will be in the "installer" subdirectory.